oviirup/jiosaavn-extension/readme.md

 ### Overview

-This extention was originally created by
+This extension was originally created by
 [Naqushab Neyazee](https://github.com/naqushab) in this [repo](https://github.com/naqushab/saavn-downloader-extension).

 There is a [JioSaavn API](https://github.com/cachecleanerjeet/JiosaavnAPI) developed by [cachecleanerjeet](https://github.com/cachecleanerjeet) and fetching Songs Data via that API and then downloading it in Browser and adding perfect metadata in it.

-Make sure you check out JioSaavn API page and the original extention repo and :star: it if you like.
-People donot earn anything from this and spend their precious time developing it and release it for free.
+Make sure you check out JioSaavn API page and the original extension repo and :star: it if you like.
+People do not earn anything from this and spend their precious time developing it and release it for free.
 I am personally a huge fan of structural appraoch and like the repo a lot.
 A small praise, a good mention makes them feel a lot good and it doesn't cost anything.
 See right sidebar for the list of contributors to the repo.

 ### How it works